Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: Classical properties

-Let us consider a geodesic with $p_z\not=0$.
-The last equation impose bounds on $x$ because its values cannot cross the bariers where $V(x)> \frac{C}{p_z^2}$.
-Such bariers exist because of the spikes on both sides of the initial $x$ so the motion in $x$ is bounded $|x|\leq D$ for some $D$.
+The function $C=2h-p_y^2-2p_{\z}p_\eta$ is conserved because $h$ is the \textit{time independent} Hamiltonian \cite{Arnold}.
+Let us consider a geodesic with $p_{\z}\not=0$.
+The equation \eqref{eq:CC} imposes restrictions on allowed values of $x(s)$

+There exist barriers with $V(x)> \frac{C}{p_{\z}^2}$ on the both sides of the initial value $x(0)$, because of the spikes in the potential.
+The trajectory cannot cross these barriers, so the motion in $x$ is bounded and $|x(s)|\leq D$ for some $D>0$.
 Let us introduce

 We can now estimate remaining velocities